nextflow-io/training/docs/basic_training/channels.md

     In this step you have learned:

-    1. How to use common channel factories.
+    1. How to use common channel factories
-    2. How to use the `fromSRA` channel factory to query the NCBI SRA archive.
+    2. How to use the `fromSRA` channel factory to query the NCBI SRA archive